approov/quickstart-nodejs-express-token-check/README.md

 }
 ```

-Next we have the callback to get the claim value that we want to compare against
-the custom payload claim in the Approov token, as see in [approov-protected-server.js](./server/approov-protected-server.js#L77-L83):
+Next we have the callback to get the token binding header for the Approov token, as seen in [approov-protected-server.js](./server/approov-protected-server.js#L77-L83):

 ```js
 // file: approov-protected-server.js